e-mond/RC/README.md

 ## Final Note
 Rental Connects isn’t just another web app — it’s a movement toward **digital trust and simplicity** in Ghana’s rental ecosystem.
-Built for tenants, landlords, and artisans alike, RCC empowers users with transparency and ease in every interaction.
+Built for tenants, landlords, and artisans alike, RC empowers users with transparency and ease in every interaction.

 **Let’s build the future of renting — together. **